 Among the many problems of a divorce form website is Continue reading →

 It is surprising to me the number of people who file for divorce without having first attempted marriage counseling.
 In those cases where the marriage is particularly short and there are no children it is understandable, but when a marriage has lasted a decade or longer or the spouses are still raising children then marriage counseling is usually at least worth trying.

 I have never advised a client to get divorced, as I feel that this is a very personal decision and Continue reading →

 Austin is located in Travis County, Texas.
 Where to file for divorce in Texas is determined by county, specifically it must be a county where one of the parties has resided for at least the past 90 days at the time of filing.
 This is in addition to the requirement that one of the parties must be a domiciliary of the State of Texas for the past six months at the time of filing.

 Location and Phone Number for Travis County District Clerk

-For residents of Travis County, Texas, divorce petitions (this is the document that begins a divorce case) are filed with the Travis County District Clerk’s office.
+For residents of Travis County, Texas, a divorce petition (this is the document that begins a divorce case) is filed with the Travis County District Clerk’s office.
 Their office is located at 1000 Guadalupe Street, Austin, Texas 78701.
 Their phone number is (512) 854-9457.
 Continue reading →